archana0311/Built-CV-with-OpenAI/README.md

 PDF: Extracts text from PDF using pdfplumber.
 DOCX: Parses Microsoft Word .docx files using python-docx.

-6.Key Libraries Used:
+6. Key Libraries Used:
 pdfplumber: For extracting text from PDF files.
 python-docx: For reading and parsing DOCX files.
 Gradio: Provides a web interface for file upload, preview, and download.
 OpenAI: Integrates with the OpenAI API to interact with the GPT model, enabling natural language processing and generating enhanced, tailored CVs based on the provided job descriptions.

-7.Web Interface:
+7. Web Interface:
 A Gradio-based interface is used for easy file upload and portfolio generation.

-8.Contributing
+8. Contributing
 We welcome contributions!
 To contribute: 1.Fork the repository.
 2.Create a new feature branch: git checkout -b feature/your-feature 3.Commit your changes: git commit -m 'Add new feature' 4.Push to the branch: git push origin feature/your-feature

 Open a pull request and explain your changes.

-9.License
+9. License
 This project is licensed under the MIT License.
 See the LICENSE file for more detai